 Organizations use this data to influence human behavior.
 For example, to monitor compliance with health protocols during the ongoing pandemic, organizations can leverage IoB via computer vision to see whether employees are wearing masks or via thermal imaging to identify those with a fever.

-In order to leverage IoB, businesses need to invest in IoT deployments, data management infrastructures, and Artificial Intelligence (AI) solutions, Security and Privacy, to be poised to analyse and extract meaningful behavioural insights from the data.
+In order to leverage IoB, businesses need to invest in IoT deployments, data management infrastructures, and Artificial Intelligence (AI) solutions, Security and Privacy, to be poised to analyze and extract meaningful behavioral insights from the data.

 IoT is converting data to information.
 Now it’s time for translating information to the knowledge of us into real wisdom using IoB.
-IoB applications can realise a wide variety of convenience and efficiency services to users and businesses.
+IoB applications can realize a wide variety of convenience and efficient services to users and businesses.
 However, they come with a set of technical and societal challenges that need to be addressed for the IoB to earn the trust of individuals and businesses.

 Watch out this space for more on upcoming technology trends and how it can impact business!!